maryletteroa/maryletteroa.github.io/_posts/2025-01-31-data-warehouse-best-practice.md

     - Define strategies for data archival and purging to keep the data warehouse lean and efficient

 #### Footnotes
-[^1]: Written with CoPilot, and I've added more notes and edited the text based on experience
+[^1]: Written with CoPilot, I've added more notes and edited the text.